COMPARING AGREEABLE GRAY TO SIMILAR POPULAR SHADES

 3. AGREEABLE GRAY vs REVERE PEWTER

 AHHHH, the titans of the neutral world!
 Benjamin Moore Revere Pewter is one POPULAR shade of gray (subtle greige).
-However, when I look at SAMPLIZE Peel & Stick’s 200 most popular colours, Revere Pewter is in 9th place to Agreeable’s 4th.
+However, when I look at SAMPLIZE Peel & Stick’s 200 most popular colors, Revere Pewter is in 9th place to Agreeable’s 4th.

 Yes, that is a very narrow door – but it looks GREAT in Revere Pewter!